 A multi-gym has several downsides, too, apart from all the benefits mentioned above.

-At a commercial gym, you always have a trainer who is ready to assist you even with the minutest of doubts, but when you use multi gym equipment at home, it is like doing everything on your own without anyone to assist you.
+At a commercial gym, you always have a trainer ready to assist you even with the minutest of doubts.
+Still, when you use multi-gym equipment at home, it is like doing everything independently without anyone to assist you.

 Worse, you don’t even know if you are doing the exercise rightly or wrongly.
 Having a spotter as safety is the utmost priority wherever you are.

 Lack of Inspiration

 Individuals can be of two types: those who are self-motivated and inspired on their own to work out and attain better fitness levels, and others feel energetic, motivated, and buzz with activity looking at the busyness of the gym and gain enthusiasm from others surrounding them.